How To Add Charts And Graphs To WordPress

 - Scatter chart

-The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-A number of options are available for each chart that allow you to fully customize their settings.
+Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+Various options are available for each chart that allow you to customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your blog or site visitors can see your charts and graphs on their mobile device browsers without having to install any extra software.
+Your blog or site visitors can see your charts and graphs on their mobile browsers without requiring the installation of additional plugins.

 Click OK to go ahead …